cremich/cdk-bill-bot/README.md

 - A daily spends digest analysis workflow based on AWS Step Functions.

 The only parameter that is needed to deploy the Cloudformation Stack, is a Slack Webhook URL where Bill sends the analysis results to.
 Please see the [Requirements](#📝-requirements) section for detailed instructions how to create a Slack Webhook.

+**Limitations:** as [CUR resources are only supported in `us-east-1`](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/1020), the default template can only be provisioned in this region.
+If you need more flexibility, we recommend to build your own AWS CDK application and use the individual constructs.

 ## 🎉 Usage